Dravex18/D2-Robotics-WRO2025/README.md

 There are several concepts required to understand the operation of our robot; these concepts are mainly applied to the movement and positioning of our robot on the competition track.

-- Available distance sensing: Currently, we only use two lateral ultrasonic sensors, whose purpose is to compensate for MPU6050 drift.
+- Distance sensing systems: Currently, we only use two lateral ultrasonic sensors.
 The GPIOs originally reserved for a front ultrasonic sensor were reassigned to front IR sensors (placed at the edges of the front face) to improve accuracy during entry/positioning in the parking area.

 - PID control strategy: Our robot relies on three operating modes.